Planned Giving at St. Alban's

 The Organ FundAs its name implies, gifts given to the Organ Fund ensure that our magnificent organ will continue to fill our nave with magnificent music for generations to come.
 This fund has allowed the Parish to make significant improvements to the Organ in 2013 and 2014, including the cleaning, repairing, and replacing of many of the pipes, as well as refurbishing the organ chamber.

 The Endowment Fund

 The History of the Endowment FundSt.
 Alban’s Endowment Fund was established in 1976 as a vehicle for parishioners and others to provide lasting support for the growth of the Church and to provide a capital fund for the general support and maintenance of the parish in fulfillment of its religious mission.
 While the early years saw little growth, more recent years have seen strong capital growth but perhaps more importantly, strong parishioner support.
-Over the past two years, the fund has seen annual returns of 6-8%.
-As of August 31, 2017, the market value of the fund’s assets was $650,263.
+As of December 31, 2021, the fund was valued at $810,940.

 The Endowment Fund’s Support of St. Alban’sThe first support of the Church by the Fund was in the form of a loan to St. Alban’s School in 1994.
 This loan, representing almost a third of the total value of the Fund, enabled St. Alban’s School to upgrade its facilities by completing deferred maintenance.
 However, given the Fund’s size (less than $80,000 at the time), a goal was set to grow it to $500,000 before making any further distributions once the loan was repaid.